 Adult Services Array

-HHS provides programs and services based on evidence-based practices to help people manage mental illness.
+HHSC provides programs and services based on evidence-based practices to help people manage mental illness.
 The following is a list of basic services offered by LMHAs and LBHAs.
 Contact your local LMHA or LBHA for specific service details.

 - Case Management: Services that help an adult, child or adolescent, or caregiver gain and coordinate access to needed care and services.
 These services are primarily site-based.